7mm Backcountry

 Though not a must-have, a stool or bucket makes a dove shoot more enjoyable.
 You’ll often shoot from a sitting position, which helps conceal you.
 In addition, if the action slows or if you need to take a break, you have a spot to rest.

-You might roll your eyes at this one.
-Don’t.
-Like a seat or stool, dove decoys aren’t a must-have item, but they will boost your success incredibly.
+Like a seat or stool, dove decoys aren’t a must-have item, but they will boost your success.
 Doves decoy like moths to a flame.
 Attach them to a small tree, fence line or whatever, and you’ll get more shooting.
-There are lots of makes and models on the market, but spinning wing models are hard for even pressured doves to resist.
+There are lots of makes and models, but spinning-wing models are hard for even pressured doves to resist.